Mrian07/Proyeksi/docs/release-notes/4-0-0/README.md

 ---

-# OpenProject 4.0.0
+# ProyeksiApp 4.0.0

-## OmniAuth integration for OpenProject
+## OmniAuth integration for ProyeksiApp

-It is possible to extend OpenProject by using Omni-Auth providers.
-Users can for example use the [OpenProject Auth plugin](https://community.openproject.org/projects/auth-plugins) for an easy integration with OmniAuth strategy providers such as Google.
+It is possible to extend ProyeksiApp by using Omni-Auth providers.
+Users can for example use the [ProyeksiApp Auth plugin](https://community.openproject.org/projects/auth-plugins) for an easy integration with OmniAuth strategy providers such as Google.

-  - Authentication in OpenProject via OmniAuth provider
+  - Authentication in ProyeksiApp via OmniAuth provider
-  - Easier integration with OmniAuth providers (such as Google) via OpenProject Auth plugin
+  - Easier integration with OmniAuth providers (such as Google) via ProyeksiApp Auth plugin
   - Easier implementation of OmniAuth strategies
   - Multiple authentication provider can be integrated and are shown in the login screen

 ## Integrated toolbar on work package page

-OpenProject 4.0 replaces the old filter and options section on the work package page with a convenient integrated toolbar.
+ProyeksiApp 4.0 replaces the old filter and options section on the work package page with a convenient integrated toolbar.
 Now users no longer need to leave the work package list in order to use many features that were previously only available on a separate